Kenyatta series: Themes

 The Kenyatta series deals with several themes such as drug usage and the idea of morality.
 The book also dealt with the idea of the exploitation of Black sex trade workers by white financiers as well as with the idea of African and African-American "cultural and political nationalism behind bars".
 In addition to Kenyatta seeking revenge against white police officers and financiers that he believes have wronged his people, the books also deal with the theme of black on black crime and the possible futility of one man attempting to clean up the ghettos in the absence of state or local government assistance.

 In his book Low Road: The Life and Legacy of Donald Goines, Eddie B. Allen, Jr described the series as "symbolizing [Goines's] desire for victory" and "represented the strength and fearless determination that he lacked".
 Allen expressed disappointment over Kenyatta's death, as he saw the character as a representation of Goines's "desire to overcome his addiction to drugs" and because it "suggests that good can never defeat the larger societal evils that afflict our black communities."

 Film adaptation

 Film rights to the Kenyatta series were purchased by Picture Perfect Films, with Kenneth McGriff intending to release all four books as a series of feature-length films.
 The first film, Crime Partners was released in 2003.
-The film starred Ice-T, Snoop Dogg, and Ja Rule, with Clifton Powell playing the character of Kenyatta.
+The film starred Ice-T, Tyrin Turner, Charli Baltimore, Snoop Dogg, and Ja Rule, with Clifton Powell playing the character of Kenyatta.
 The film was directed by J. Jesses Smith, with McGriff producing.
 Producer Irv Gotti funded and marketed Crime Partner's soundtrack, with part of the funding being seized by the Federal government.
 Federal agents claimed that the soundtrack was one of several avenues used by Murder Inc. and Gotti to launder drug money.
+Though the film was released, its footage and unreleased soundtrack were seized by the government for their investigations into McGriff and Lorenzo.